ahmadfajar/vue3-mdb-docs/docs/getting-started/theme.md

 Since **version 2.2.0**, Vue MDBootstrap has introduced unified global CSS variables to maintain UI color consistency and can be easily modified to suit your needs.
-Furthermore, it uses a CSS layer that's compatible with TailwindCSS.
+Furthermore, it uses a CSS layer that is compatible with TailwindCSS.

 ::: code-group